 Quite simply, video is leading the way as the most effective way to engage with your audience.
 Producing quality and fresh content will convey to your audience that you are staying relevant and meeting their current needs.

-Also, you have to be where your audience is.
+Also, you have to be where your audience is watching content.
 There are many platforms currently to promote and share your video and each has its own value.
 You should consider multiple distribution methods when releasing videos.
 This is a topic for another time, but for now we’ll stay high-level and say that YouTube is the second largest online search engine (following it’s parent company, Google).
-Furthermore, recent studies rank YouTube as the number one social media site.
-Therefore, if you do not have content here, you are missing a huge opportunity to reach your ideal customer.
+Furthermore, recent studies rank Facebook and YouTube as the number one and two social media sites respectively.
+Therefore, if you do not have content here, you could be missing a huge opportunity to reach your ideal customer.